 These types of jellyfish have no tentacles but have 16 short oral arms.
 The arms have secondary mouth folds that secrete venomous mucus for trapping small prey or driving away predators2.
 That is where its scientific name is pulled from, ‘Stomolophus meleagris,’ which means “many-mouthed hunters.”

 Also called the alarm jellyfish, crown jellyfish, or coronate medusa, this type of jellyfish is a deep sea species that is surely interesting to look at.
 If you view it from the top, it looks like a floating iris with tentacles; from a side view appears like a crown.
-It has 20 tentacles, and one of them grows longer than the rest.
+It has 20 tentacles, one growing longer than the rest.
 The bell is just 6 inches wide.

-The coronate jellyfish live in the midnight zone of the ocean, that's about 13,000 feet deep.
+The coronate jellyfish live in the ocean's midnight zone, about 13,000 feet deep.
 The atolla jellyfish has a deep red coloration that helps it appear invisible.
 However, it is also bioluminescent.

-To disorient or attract prey, these types of jellyfish flash a bright blue light.
+These jellyfish flash a bright blue light to disorient or attract prey.
 The flashing lights also dazzle predators or attract even bigger predators, like different types of sharks, that would be more interested in the original attacker.
 The atolla jellyfish can then escape in the ensuing scuffle.

 The pink meanie jellyfish is bright blush pink jelly.
 This beautiful but deadly jellyfish likes to feed on other jellies.
 The moon jellyfish happens to be its favorite snack.
 Perhaps their predatory inclination is what earned them the ‘meanie’ in their name.